 Your BAS – a Business Activity Statement – is a report that needs to be submitted to the Australian Taxation Office either monthly or quarterly.
 Generally, businesses need to complete a BAS in order to report and pay GST.
 The report needs to be lodged by every Australian business registered for GST.

-As of July 1 2017 the ATO has introduced a simpler system to make BAS quicker and easier for businesses to generate their BAS.
+Since 2017, the ATO has allowed small businesses to use their simpler BAS system to make BAS quicker and easier for businesses to generate their BAS.
 The changes are solely made to GST reporting and small businesses now only have to report:

 - Total sales (G1)